Value-added tax (VAT)

 Contracts and agreements (including concessions agreements, marketing, franchise, etc.) should be registered at the rate of 0.5% (based on the gross amount including taxes).
 In case of agreements with an indefinite duration or for a duration exceeding three years, registration fee is due based on the gross amount related to the first three years.

 The Finance Law 2022 provides that acquisitions of immovable properties made by the government/state are exempt from registration fees.
 This provision applies to contracts submitted for registration from 1 January 2022, notwithstanding their dates.

 Stamp duties are due, in general, on certain contracts expressly designated, as well as invoices, unless the customer is expressly exempt.

-In general, stamp duties are TND 0.6 for invoices, subject to exemptions provided for by the law, including invoices related to export operations.
+In general, stamp duties are TND 1 for invoices (the Finance Law 2023 provides an increase of stamp duties on invoices from TND 0.6 TND to TND 1 per invoice as of 1 January 2023), subject to exemptions provided for by the law, including invoices related to export operations.

 Certain documents are expressly exempt from stamp duties, mainly judgments, checks, etc.

 Note that the Finance Law 2022 provides that a stamp duty of 100 millimes per receipt issued to customers is due by:

 - large commercial areas (as defined by the Urban Planning Code) and multi-departments stores that are under the Large Businesses Direction (DGE) or to the Medium-Sized Businesses Direction, and

 - operators of a brand or a foreign commercial sign (as defined by Law 69-2009 of 12/08/2009 relating to distribution trade).